mdrobisch/roseguarden/README.md

 News & Community
 ================

+*Want to see Roseguarden in action: Visit Roseguarden on the Maker-Faire-Saxony in Chemnitz Germany (22./23.
+April 2017)*

 The project has a community forum.
 News will be posted there.
 In addition its purpose is to find help, discuss features or report bugs.
 You are welcome to contribute to the project there.

 [To the community forum](http://www.community.fabba.space/)